blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/basics/runningwithblackduck.md

 ## Overview

-Running with [blackduck_product_name] and connection details are provided, [solution_name] executes the following by default:
+When running [solution_name] with [blackduck_product_name] and connection details are provided, [solution_name] executes all eligible detection tools by default, including the following:

 * The [detector tool](../../components/detectors.md), which runs the appropriate package manager-specific detector; the Maven detector for Maven projects, the Gradle detector for Gradle projects, and so forth.